RohanRaj928/NeuralNetwork/README.md

 ## How do I use this?
-Click the 'train' button to train the neural network.
-The network has one hidden layer with 10 neurons. <br>
+Open the application (This may take a while) <br>
-Leave the model to train, when a suitable accuracy you are satisfied with is attained, click stop (this may take some time). <br>
+Click the 'train' button to train the neural network. <br>
-Draw a digit in the empty space, the model will predict what it is.
+Leave the model to train, and click 'Stop' when finished (This may take a while) <br>
-At the moment, there is no pre-trained model available, and you must train the neural network yourself.
+Draw a digit in the empty space, the model will make a prediction